practical-python-org/ZorakBot/README.md

 ### Cool Tricks
 - [X] - When a link to a discord message is sent in a channel, Zorak will preview that message.
-- [X] - Zorak utilizes Piston API to run code directly in the server. use the syntax
+- [X] - Zorak utilizes Piston API to run code directly in the server.

 # To-do